 1. Choose the right rice cake

-Garaetteok (가래떡) is a a long and cylindrical white rice cakes made with non-glutinous rice.
+Garaetteok (가래떡) is a long and cylindrical white rice cake made with non-glutinous rice.
 You can find them in different sizes in Korean grocery stores.
-Though all rice cakes taste like the same, the size and shape dramatically affect the texture and flavor.
+Though all rice cakes taste the same, the size and shape dramatically affect the texture and flavor.
 The thick rice cake is usually cut into thin slices for making rice cake soup.
 The thin and short type is used for tteokbokki and rabokki because the thin one quickly soaks in flavor.
 You can use either one for this recipe, but the thick one needs to be cut shorter as it will take much longer to cook.